Shreyas-Jangam/shreyas_portfolio/content/pages/info.md

       <div style="text-align: left; font-size: 30px; line-height: 1.6;">

       Hey, I’m Shreyas, a passionate developer with roots in the beautiful town of Ratnagiri.
-Currently, I’m diving into freelancing, teaching, and exploring the exciting realms of AI and ML projects.
+Currently, I’m working as an Trainee Consultant ServiceNow and exploring the exciting realms of AI and ML projects.
 When I’m not immersed in coding, you’ll find me expressing my creativity through writing or other pursuits.
 I’m always eager to learn, grow, and stay ahead of the curve.
 Let’s connect and share ideas!

       </div>